Modern Slavery Statement

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, agency workers, interns, agents, contractors, external consultants, third-party representatives and business partners.
+This commitment applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, agency workers, interns, agents, contractors, external consultants, third-party representatives and business partners.

 Additional training will be provided to top management and employees who have a key involvement in recruitment and management of employees and contractors.